 Paul Surin, Vice Chairman of BIM4M2 summarises how manufacturers are engaging in the BIM process and how the BIM4M2 group will take a lead role in its future…

 Paul Surin is the Head of Built Environment at Wienerberger AG and also the Vice Chairman of BIM4M2.
-He has extensive knowledge of sustainability and planning regulations, alongside an impressive tally of industry qualifications and accreditations, including membership of the Institute of Engineering and Technology, a BSc (Eng) in mechanical, electronics and architecture engineering and an Eco-Building Design Postgraduate Diploma.
+He has extensive knowledge of sustainability and planning regulations, alongside an impressive tally of industry qualifications and accreditations, including membership of the Institution of Engineering and Technology, a BSc (Eng) in mechanical, electronics and architecture engineering and an Eco-Building Design Postgraduate Diploma.
 Furthermore, Paul is also a BREEAM Accredited Professional, a CODE for Sustainable Homes Assessor, Passivhaus Designer and a chartered member of the Chartered Institute of Building.
 He is also a BIM Accreditated Professional and BIM Level 2 certified practitioner.

 What have been the key priorities of the group this year, and where will the focus lie next year?

 BIM4M2 will be focusing around defining the right formats for PDT’s and helping manufacturers to be well equipped for the April 2016 BIM Mandate.
 Now is the time for manufacturers to help shape BIM.
 At Weinerberger we want to be at the forefront of making the construction industry more efficient.
 BIM4M2 will keep encouraging manufacturers to play a vital role in the creation of models with clear, concise, structured and relevant product data embedded, which will allow customers to make informed investment decisions.

 How are manufacturers engaging with the BIM process, and is there enough uptake?